ovejocangrejo/Deathburgh/docs/Actions & Reactions/Combat Reactions/RRA.md

 <link rel="stylesheet" href="style.css">
 <h1 style="text-align: center;">Reaction Ranged Attack</h1>

-A miniature equipped with a <b>Ranged Weapon</b>, may respond to any enemy action, provided the action has fully resolved before the reaction is declared with a Reaction Ranged Attack If is in <b>Aggressive mode</b> and if is not in base-to-base with another enemy miniature.
+A miniature equipped with a ranged weapon may respond to any enemy action with a <b>Reaction Ranged Attack</b>, except when being charged, as this triggers a Stand and Shoot.
+The reaction must be declared after the enemy's action has fully resolved.
+The miniature can only react if it is in <b>Aggressive mode</b> and not in base-to-base contact with another enemy miniature.

 - The target of a Reaction Ranged Attack must be within weapon range and in the Line of Sight (LOS) of the attacking miniature.